 - Enhanced virtual experience packages with delivered goodies and perks

-By following a tiered ticketing structure, you can shape your in-person and virtual audience experience and then cater to them.
-This will help you provide more tailored experiences and raise more funds through targeted experiences.
+By following a tiered ticketing structure, you intentionally create personalized in-person and virtual audience experiences.
+This will help make your event appeal to wider donor segments, provide options for participation, and allow you to raise more funds through targeted experiences.

-Hybrid events can be complex.
-This means you’ll need to clearly explain how your gala or ticketed event will work for both in-person and remote audiences.
-Here are a few tips to consider:
+Hybrid events can be a bit more complex.
+Take the extra time upfront to clarify and clearly explain how your gala or ticketed event will work for both in-person and remote audiences.
+Here are a few top tips:

-- Map out a communication plan in advance, covering what you’ll send and when.
+- Map out a communication plan, covering what you’ll send to your registrants and when.

 - Create dedicated email streams explaining how the event will work for each audience of registered attendees to receive separately.

 - Use targeted text messaging to provide updates to both audiences on the day of the event.

 - For your virtual audience, use chat features to keep them engaged, direct their attention, and share announcements.

 If you set up a microsite and/or use a virtual event center to host the virtual experience, make sure to keep your branding clear and consistent.
 Kwala’s guide to nonprofit branding explains that you should incorporate your organization’s unique color palette, typography, logo, images, and tagline.
 This will help to build your visibility and allow new supporters to learn more about your organization’s identity.